ivkalita/web-game/doc/api.md

 Here are the methods for logging out.

 #### Logout
-This method should be used for logging out of users.
-Below you can see method signature.
+This method should be used for logging users out.
+Its signature is shown below.
 ```c++
 Response Logout(void)
 ```